SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 The naming convention used in Java is called ***"camelCase"***.

-Diffferent naming conventions are used in different languages.
+Different naming conventions are used in different languages.
 Some are: PascalCase, snake_case.

 **camelCase** combines words by:
 * Capitalizing all words following the first one